Garb18/RoundaboutFinal/README.md

 - Optional - Included an sql dump if you would rather use that
 - Run `npm install`
 - Run `npm run watch`
-- In a seperate terminal window: Run `php artisan servce`
+- In a seperate terminal window: Run `php artisan serve`
 - That's it: launch the main URL.